openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 * Support disconnected cluster installation
 * Adding worker nodes
 * Creation of RHEL-HA events and metrics for consumption by the OpenShift monitoring stack (Deferred to post-MVP)
-* Supporting upgrade/downgrade paths between two-node and other architectures (for initial release)
+* Supporting upgrade/downgrade paths between two-node and other topologies (e.g. 3-node compact) (for initial release)

 ## Proposal

-Use the RHEL-HA stack (Corosync, and Pacemaker), which has been used to deliver supported 2-node cluster experiences for multiple decades, to manage cri-o, kubelet, and the etcd daemon. etcd will run as as a voting member on both nodes.
+We will use the RHEL-HA stack (Corosync, and Pacemaker), which has been used to deliver supported 2-node cluster experiences for multiple decades, to manage cri-o, kubelet, and the etcd daemon.
+Etcd will run as a a voting member on both nodes.
 We will take advantage of RHEL-HA's native support for systemd and re-use the standard cri-o and kubelet units, as well as create a new Open Cluster Framework (OCF) script for etcd.
 The existing startup order of cri-o, then kubelet, then etcd will be preserved.
-The `etcdctl`, `etcd-metrics`, and `etcd-readyz` containers will remain part of the static pod, the contents of which remain under the exclusive control of the Cluster Etcd Operator (CEO).
+The `etcdctl`, `etcd-metrics`, and `etcd-readyz` containers will remain part of the static pod definitions, the contents of which remain under the exclusive control of the Cluster Etcd Operator (CEO).

-Use RedFish compatible Baseboard Management Controllers (BMCs) as our primary mechanism to power off (fence) an unreachable peer and ensure that it can do no harm while the remaining node continues.
+In the case of an unreachable peer, we will use RedFish compatible Baseboard Management Controllers (BMCs) as our primary mechanism to power off (fence) the unreachable node and ensure that it cannot harm while the remaining node continues.

 Upon a peer failure, the RHEL-HA components on the survivor will fence the peer and use the OCF script to restart etcd as a new cluster-of-one.